featurist/coypu/README.md

 You will need the new standalone InternetExplorerDriver.exe in your PATH or in the bin of your test project.
 We recommend adding the nuget package `Selenium.WebDriver.IEDriver` package to your project.
 Please see [Configuration Requirements](https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver#required-configuration) for information on how to use it.

-### SpecFlow scenarios
+## SpecFlow scenarios

 If you are using SpecFlow for your acceptance tests then you will probably want to configure it to provide a single Browser Session scoped to each scenario.
 SpecFlow supports some basic dependency injection which you can use to achieve this as shown in [this gist](https://gist.github.com/2301407).

-### Waits, retries and timeout
+## Waits, retries and timeout

-Most of the methods in the Coypu DSL are automatically retried on any driver error until a configurable timeout is reached.
+Most of the methods in the Coypu API are automatically retried on any driver error until a configurable timeout is reached.
 It just catches exceptions and retries -- mainly the `Coypu.Drivers.MissingHtmlException` that a driver should throw when it cannot find something, but also any internal driver errors that the driver might throw up.

 This is a rather blunt approach that goes well beyond WebDriver's ImplicitWait, for example, but the only truly robust strategy for heavily asynchronous websites, where elements are flying in and out of the DOM constantly, that I have found.